BartvBaal/Tutorial/README.md

-# Tutorial
+# Tutorial by Bart on git
-just to explain some commands
+just to explain some commands on git and buttons on GitHub